Xbox1Guy/yourmydawglilbro67/README.md

-# yourmydawglilbro67
+# hotdogchillidogfasteridkbro
-This is a beta tester ver where people can test out the website before it releases
+This is just a cool lil website ive been developing, yippee!